 International Certificate in Professional Cookery

-This course consists of the CTH Certificate in Professional Cookery.
+This course consists of the City & Guilds Certificate in Food Preperation and Cooking.
 It will give you a solid foundation of all things culinary; and provides training in the essentials of commercial cookery – carefully structured to prepare students for a first career role in various kitchen environments.

 You’ll learn about nutrition, food safety and kitchen hygiene, and you’ll master the fundamental knife skills and cooking methods that any budding chef needs for a thriving career in the culinary world.
 Not only will you learn to bake bread and produce some timeless classics, but we’ll also teach you to prepare meals with flair.